The simplest way to make a narcissist jealous and envious is to post happy, radiant pictures of you and have your friends “like/love/wow” those.

 Grandiose | Low | Low |

-‘Schadenfreude‘ (pronounced ‘SHAA-den-froy-duh’) is a German word for the pleasure felt at another’s misfortune.
-Covert narcissists bask in schadenfreude, feeling joy to see others in hard times.
+‘Schadenfreude‘ (pronounced ‘SHAA-den-froy-duh’) is a German word for pleasure felt at another’s misfortune.
+Covert narcissists bask in schadenfreude—feeling joy seeing others fall on hard times.

-Embrace your independence, making decisions and thriving on your own.
+Tip: Embrace your independence, make your own decisions, and learn to thrive on your own.

 2. Be Self-Happy And Radiate Happiness